Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Methods

-In this study, we adopt blackbody stellar emission spectra and therefore we do not account for stellar evolution.
+In this study, we adopt blackbody stellar emission spectra defined by an effective temperature and bolometric luminosity, and therefore we do not account for stellar evolution.
 While libraries of semi-empirical stellar spectra do exist \citep[e.g.,][]{France2016}, they lack the resolution in stellar effective temperature that we require in this study.
-Libraries of synthetic stellar spectra also exist, but many lack data points in the EUV and and X-ray regimes \citep{Husser2013} and others lack synthetic spectra for M-type stars \citep{Wheeler2023}.
-In any case, while the exact form of the stellar spectrum would be relevant for photochemistry \citep{Jordan2025b}, to first order, it is sufficient for our study to use blackbody stellar spectra.
+Libraries of synthetic stellar spectra also exist, but many lack synthetic spectra for M-type stars \citep{Wheeler2023}.
+In appendix section \ref{apsec:blackbodytests}, we conduct sensitivity tests comparing modelled atmosphere PT profiles calculated using semi-empirical MUSCLES spectra against those calculated using blackbody spectra.
+Calculated surface temperatures are only sensitive to the stellar spectrum for the M-star regime due to optical-wavelength differences, where MUSCLES is poorly constrained due to ISM attenuation \citep{Wilson_TheMegaMU_2024,Youngblood_THEMUSCLES_2016}.
+Also, our results are likely insensitive to the XUV region of the stellar spectrum due to the fact that we do not model atmospheric escape.
 We parametrise the stellar radius, and correspondingly the stellar luminosity, as a function of the stellar effective temperature ($T_{\text{eff}}$) using the empirical mass-radius relation from \cite{Demircan1991} ($R_\star\propto M_\star^{0.945}$), the linear mass-luminosity relation from \cite{Eker2015} ($L_\star\propto M_\star^{4.04}$) and the Stefan-Boltzmann law.
 This also allows us to calculate the stellar instellation flux ($F_{\text{ins}}$) as a function of $T_{\text{eff}}$ and the orbital semi-major axis $a_{\text{orb}}$.
+We assume an eccentricity of 0 for all simulated planets, given the close-in orbits of most detected sub-Neptunes.

-The net flux at the topmost layer of the atmosphere calculated by \texttt{AGNI} is used to determine the flux upper-boundary condition for \texttt{SPIDER} in the next iteration of the evolutionary model. \texttt{PROTEUS} repeats this iterative process until either the global volume melt-fraction of the mantle decreases below 1~wt\%, corresponding to solidification, or the net flux leaving the planet decreases below 0.2~W~m$^{-2}$, corresponding to global flux balance and a steady state magma ocean.
+Within our time-stepping loop, the net flux at the topmost layer of the atmosphere calculated by \texttt{AGNI} energy conservation is used to determine the flux upper-boundary condition for \texttt{SPIDER} in the next iteration of the evolutionary model. \texttt{PROTEUS} repeats this iterative process until either the average melt-fraction of the whole mantle decreases below 1~wt\%, corresponding to solidification, or the net flux leaving the planet decreases below 0.2~W~m$^{-2}$, corresponding to global flux balance and a steady state magma ocean.
 All the quantities presented in this work, excluding those presented in section \ref{subsec:timescalestudy}, correspond to the time at which the simulated planet achieves either mantle solidification or net flux balance.